 She declined.
 It was agreed

-local railway station.
-Starting the way for the lines closure.
+Starting the way for the closure of the line.

 1969 The last day arrived.

 09:05 pm Saturday the 5th of May, the last train left King's Lynn

 10:16 pm the last train returned from Hunstanton.

 In march 1971, Hunstanton once again heard the sound of a train, but sadly was a

 shunter with the demolition crew ripping up the old line for scrap.
 In a few weeks, the line demolition team reached Snettisham.
 Soon after the whole line had disappeared, all that remained were the stations that were sold off the following year.